brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

 par(mfrow = c( 1, 1))
 ```

 Here we see that our plots are close to following linear assumptions.
-With nothing else to do we can continue to the AIC/BIC methods.
+With nothing else to do we can continue to the AIC/BIC methods, to determine if the linearity violations are due the use of too many variables.
+In Linear-Regression, this is a forward step that prevents us from overfitting our predictors.

 ### AIC/BIC Model selection.

-Doing the AIC/ BIC Methods, we have:
+The  Akaike information criterion(AIC) methods uses statistics to estimate out-of-sample prediction error and thereby relative quality of a sample a model.

+The  Bayesian Information Criterion(BIC), uses Bayesian statistics to estimate the probability of a model being true, where a lower BIC score means that a model is close to the true model.

+Both of these will analyze the models at different steps, forward, backwards or from a middle scenario, to determine which will make a better linear model.
+In ours we go in the forward direction.

 ``` r
 #Inital model